-This article was sent to us by one of our colleagues in the USA and was written by an Orthodox Priest.
+This article was sent to us by one of our colleagues, and was written by an Orthodox Priest, Fr.
+Alex Chetsas, in the USA.
 It shows how compassion for animals can provide a way of engaging the younger members of the Parish; informing the older members that Animal Blessings are part of Orthodox Tradition and, as you will see, provide a wonderful platform for outreach in the community.

 I’ll never forget the look on her face: “Father, what’s this about blessing pets this weekend?
 Will. ..will they be in the church?”
 “No, not this time,” I replied with my best deadpan.
 “I don’t think we have enough pews.”
 My parishioner and I both smiled, she a bit nervously, and on we moved toward our first “St. Modestos Blessing of the Animals Event” at my little Florida parish.